w11k/calendar-for-trello/README.md

 # trello-calendar

-Trello is a productivity tool that helps you to organize your projects by creating individual lists, boards and cards.
+Trello is a productivity tool that helps you to organize projects by creating individual lists, boards and cards.
-Managing your projects in teams get more flexible and it improves the whole workflow.
+Manage your projects in teams, get more flexible and improve your workflow.

 The w11k Trello Calendar allows you to organize all cards of all boards in one calendar.

-made with Ionic, AngularJS and [fabs](https://github.com/w11k/fabs).
+made with ngMaterial, phonegap, AngularJS and [fabs](https://github.com/w11k/fabs).

 Hosted Version:
 <http://trello-calendar.w11k.de>

-## Development
+## development:

 #####install components:
     npm install